mooch443/trex/docs/install.rst

 |trex| supports all major platforms.
 There is an easy way to install |trex| using Anaconda, by creating a new virtual environment (here named ``tracking``, which you can replace)::

-	conda create -n tracking -c conda-forge -c trexing trex
+	conda create -n tracking -c main -c conda-forge -c trexing trex

 The conda version does not offer support for Basler cameras.
-If you need to use |grabs| with machine vision cameras, please consider compiling the software yourself -- it has other advantages, too (such as enabling some Metal features on macOS and getting a squeaky new version)!
+If you need to use |grabs| with machine vision cameras, please consider compiling the software yourself -- it has other advantages, too (such as enabling some Metal features on macOS and getting a squeaky clean, new version)!

 Compile it yourself
 *******************